roger-zhangg/CourseMemo/CSCI6431/HW3/HW3.md

   - Does the answer to (5e) and (5h) change?
 Does that align with our discussion in class about sender and receiver blinded from one another?
     - Yes, the answer to 5e changed.
 Now 30% packet are lost.
     - Yes, the answer to 5h also changed, the graph is no longer aligned.
-    - The graph's alignment shows that there is no communication between sender and receiver.
+    - The graph's non-alignment shows that there is no communication between sender and receiver.
 The reason behind sender's send rate's drop is that the sender got a "port not available" error at around 24 second(possibly the result of congestion) and can't send the data anymore.

 ## Part 2: Analyzing TCP client and server views (3.5 points)